 SPLC Chair: Amy Janke, PhD

-Members: Martin D. Cheatle, PhD; Catherine L. Davis, PhD; David E. Goodrich, EdD, MS, MA; Jeffrey P. Haibach, PhD, MPH; Paul B. Jacobsen, PhD; Sara J. Knight, PhD; Natalia Y. Loskutova, MD, PhD; Sherri Sheinfeld Gorin, PhD; Julie E. Volkman, PhD; and Erika A. Waters, PhD, MPH
+Members: Martin D. Cheatle, PhD; Catherine L. Davis, PhD; David E. Goodrich, EdD, MS, MA; Jeffrey P. Haibach, PhD, MPH; Paul B. Jacobsen, PhD; Natalia Y. Loskutova, MD, PhD; Sherri Sheinfeld Gorin, PhD; Julie E. Volkman, PhD; Erika A. Waters, PhD, MPH; and Sandra J. Winter, PhD, MHA.

 SPLC Past-Chair Dr. Sheinfeld Gorin is a member of the SBM Health Policy Council.
 In that role, she informs the council of SPLC’s linkages with professional associations that can inform and enrich SBM’s policy work or lead to new policy-related initiatives.
 Increasingly, as SPLC further develops liaison relationships and establishes new ones, the implications for policy can be assessed in joint letters, statements, and policy briefs.